ivan-kleshnin/cyclejs-examples/README.md

    *Simple rule: do not mix static and observable keys in records*.

-   You may hit troubles only using "forbid shadowing" rule (IDE or linter) but it's stupid anyway IMO.
-The whole idea of namespacing is to allow repeating names.
+   You will hit troubles using "forbid shadowing" rule (IDE or linter) but the latter is stupid anyway IMO.<br/>
-   They are "inevitable" in other words.
+   The whole idea of namespacing is to allow repeating names.<br/>
+   In other words they are *inevitable*.

 So for now I'm sticking with "repeat names" rule: